xabbu42/Master/arbeit.md

 the canonical proofs.

-2. For any contraction formula of a rule $R$ in a sequent $S$ introduced by weakening in all branches of $T↾S$, remove all occurrences corresponding to the contraction formula to get a direct proof $T'$ for the conclusion of that rule $R$.
+2. For any contraction formula of a rule $R$ in a sequent $S$ introduced by weakening in all pathes of $T↾S$, remove all occurrences corresponding to the contraction formula to get a direct proof $T'$ for the conclusion of that rule $R$.